NickLarsenNZ/crumpet/IDEAS.md

    version: blah
    template:
      source: https://github.com/example/template
-     # Should we use 'ref' as the key here?
-Also add documentation for this key, it basically can be a tag, commit or branch.
+     # Add documentation for this key, it basically can be a tag, commit or branch.
+A commitish
-     hash: abcdef0
+     ref: abcdef0
    pull_request:
      enabled: true # although, what happens if you run it locally to test?
 Some CIs give an env var so you can tell if it is run via CI
      is_draft: false # Mark the PR as a draft
      # the following can be specified in pull request template frontmatter - which takes precedence?
      title:
-      content: "chore: Apply template changes"
-      # OR
-      # Inline template or template file (resolves to .crumpet/templates/my-template).
-      # How do we handle inline template vs template file?
        template: "chore: Apply template changes from ref:{{revision}}"
+       # OR template file (resolves to .crumpet/templates/title-template).
+       template_file: my-template
      body:
-       content: My PR body text content
-       # OR
+       template: Please double check the changes are safe before merging
-       # Inline template or template file (resolves to .crumpet/templates/my-template).
+       # OR template file (resolves to .crumpet/templates/body-template).
-       # How do we handle inline template vs template file?
-       template: my-template
+       template_file: body-template
      labels: [size/s]
      assignees: [developers]
    ```